 Queen Elizabeth was probably the first and the last woman to ever give a ride to King Abdullah.
 His country lifted an age-old ban on issuing driving licenses to women only in 2018.
 Rumor has it the Queen talked to him the entire time while driving, even after he remarked she should watch on the road.

-Animals: the Queen’s ‘love relationship’ with corgis
+Animals: the Queen’s ‘love-love relationship’ with corgis

 For her 18th birthday in 1944, Elizabeth received Susan and her love for corgis was sealed for eternity.
-Susan went on to be the stepping stone for a royal corgi breeding program that has produced all corgis that have barked within the royal quarters ever since.
+Susan went on to be the stepping stone for a royal corgi breeding program that produced all corgis that have barked within the royal quarters ever since.

-The pair of dorgis, accompanied by Holly and Willow, two corgis owned by Her Majesty, appeared on photographs issued by the Buckingham Palace on the occasion of the Queen’s 90th birthday in 2016.
+The pair of dorgis, accompanied by Holly and Willow, two corgis owned by Her Majesty, appeared on photographs issued by Buckingham Palace on the occasion of the Queen’s 90th birthday in 2016.

-Just as earlier occupants of the British throne, Her Majesty gets to celebrate two birthdays.
-The first one is her real one, the second is her public official birthday.
+Well, only a Queen can have her own slice of birthday cake twice a year.
+Just like earlier occupants of the British throne, Her Majesty got to celebrate two birthdays.
+The first one was her real one, and the second was her public official birthday.